IBM/resilient-java-microservices-with-istio/README.md

 > Note: using fault injection or mixer rule won't able to trigger the circuit breaker because all the traffic will be aborted/delayed before it get sent to the cloudant's Envoy.

-## 5. Create fault injection to test your fault tolerance

-Before we move on, we need to understand the idea of fault tolerance and fault injection.

-- Fault Tolerance: Features that keep your application continue operating properly in the event of the failure.
-Some of the common features are timeouts and retries.
-- Fault Injection: Introducing faults to test our application.

-In many cases, you want to create fault tolerances to keep your application running even with some of your components is failed.
-Furthermore, you want to inject some failures in order to test the fault tolerances are working properly.
-Istio can let you do both fault tolerance and fault tolerance without changing any of your code.
+## 5. Add resiliency Feature - Timeouts and Retries

-Here's an example to demonstrate how can you create and test your fault tolerance.
+Here's an example to demonstrate how can you add resiliency via timeouts in your application.
 First, we want to create a 1-second timeout to the vote service, so the vote service can stop listening if cloudant is not responding within 1-second.

-Then, in order to make sure we can trigger the fault tolerance, we will inject more than 1-second delay to cloudant, so the vote service will be timeout for each response from cloudant.
+Then, in order to make sure we can trigger the this ,we will inject more than 1-second delay to cloudant, so the vote service will be timeout for each response from cloudant.
+This process is called Fault Injection, where essentially we are introducing fault injetion.

 ![fault tolerance](images/fault_tolerance.png)